Updated on 2024-06-27 GMT+08:00

 Expiration

-After a yearly/monthly SFS Capacity-Oriented or SFS 3.0 Capacity-Oriented file system (or resource package) expires, you will be billed for subsequently used resources on a pay-per-use basis.
+After a yearly/monthly SFS Capacity-Oriented or General Purpose file system (or resource package) expires, you will be billed for subsequently used resources on a pay-per-use basis.
 If your account is in arrears, you need to pay off the arrears timely.
 For details about how to repay the arrears, see Making Repayments.
 If you do not pay off the arrears timely, the system processes the resource based on Release Suspension and Release.
 If the resource package is not renewed before the retention period expires, the system automatically deletes the resource.

 After a yearly/monthly SFS Turbo file system expires, the system will not automatically change it to pay-per-use billing, but processes it based on the rules specified in Resource Suspension and Release.
 If the file system is not renewed before the retention period expires, it will be deleted.